oyvindberg/scalajs-todos/readme.md

 - there is shared scala code between server and client

+This project is inspired by and similar to [scalajs-spa-tutorial].
+I wrote it again to see how it would work out with a slightly smaller scope and different libraries.

+##Todo
+- production mode
+- finish off css, a media query problem means it's best seen with webkit for now

 ## Running

 start `sbt`, and run `~reStart`, then open a browser at `localhost:8080`